terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 key | default | value
 :--- | :--- | :---
-active_mesh | true | Set to false to disable Active Mesh mode for the transit gateway attached | true | Attach firewall instances to Aviatrix Gateways. az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
+attached | true | Attach firewall instances to Aviatrix Gateways. az1 | "a" | concatenates with region to form az names. e.g. eu-central-1a.
 Only used for insane mode and AWS GWLB. az2 | "b" | concatenates with region to form az names. e.g. eu-central-1b.
 Only used for insane mode and AWS GWLB.
 If az1 and az2 are equal.
 Single AZ mode (deploy everyting in 1 AZ) is triggered.